-You will be transferred to our beautiful luxury boutique hotel in Lusaka, where you can relax and maybe even enjoy a dip in the lovely pool!
-At 18.30 we meet for a delicious meal at the hotel restaurant, prepared with fresh herbs from their own garden and locally sourced organic vegetables.
+A 30 to 40 minute transfer from the airport will take you to our beautiful luxury boutique hotel in Lusaka, where you can relax and maybe even enjoy a dip in the lovely pool!

+At 17.30 we meet for a drink at the pool area, followed by a delicious meal at the hotel restaurant, prepared with fresh herbs from their own garden and locally sourced organic vegetables.
 A great start to 10 days of adventure!